Phowa: Lineages

 Some lineages of phowa include a rite of incision, or opening of the sahasrara at the cranial zenith, to assist with transferral.

-According to the Vajrayana teachings, the tantric phowa method is benficial whether the being was spiritual or not, and can be practised anonymously.
-The ritual will be powerful if a Buddhist shows concern for the well being the of the being.
+According to the Vajrayana teachings, the tantric phowa method is beneficial whether the being was spiritual or not, and can be practised anonymously.
+The ritual will be powerful if a Buddhist shows concern for the well being of the being.

 In Dzogchen

 Those beings of lesser faculties and limited potential will not attain awakening during the bardo but may transfer their consciousness (a practice called phowa) to a pure land once they have arrived at the "bardo of existence".
 Once they reach this bardo, they will recognize they have died and then they will recall the guru with faith and remember the instructions.
 Then they will think of the pure land and its qualities and they will be reborn there.
 In a pure land, beings can listen to the Dharma taught directly by Vajrasattva or some other Buddha.
 Jigme Lingpa recommends that one practice this in daily life as well.
 One way to do this is as follows:

 Shugchang, et al., in an exegesis of the Zhitro, discuss phowa in Dzogchen: